Infinity-categorical universal properties of quotients and localizations of A-infinity-categories: Introduction

 \section{Introduction}

-A paper of Tamarkin~\cite{tamarkin-what-do-dg} asks in its title, ``what do dg-categories form?''\footnote{One answer is given in the body of that work.} In the last two decades, several works have tackled questions about the collection of all dg-categories and $A_\infty$-categories.
-Important developments have included constructions of quotients~\cite{keller-cyclic, drinfeld-dg-quotients, tabuada-dg-quotients} and model category structures~\cite{tabuada-model-structures-on-dg-cats, toen-homotopy-theory-of-dg-cats}.
-Lurking in the background was another question: What {\em formalism} is best suited to substantiate the structure in the collection of dg- or $A_\infty$-categories?

-A full answer would require a workable notion of $A_{\infty,2}$-category.
-Progress toward such a framework exists in various guises, notably in the work of Bottman-Carmeli~\cite{bottman-carmeli}, in the work of Gaitsgory-Rozenblyum~\cite{gaitsgory-rozenblyum-study}, and in ongoing work of Haugseng and others on enrichments and on $(\infty,2)$-categories~\cite{haugseng-lax-transformations, chu-haugseng-enriched-operads, haugseng-algebras-for}.

-Instead of pursuing the 2-categorical structure, we provide results the $(\infty,1)$-categorical structure.
-Informally, this means that we are studying the collection of $A_\infty$-categories, the collection of functors among them, the collection of {\em homotopy invertible} natural transformations among functors, and the collection of homotopies and higher homotopies among these natural transformations.
-An important point is that---in the $(\infty,1)$-category of $A_\infty$-categories---all equivalences of $A_\infty$-categories are invertible up to homotopy.

-The model we will utilize to articulate this $(\infty,1)$-categorical structure is the model of {\em quasi-categories}, also known as {\em $\infty$-categories}, as developed by Joyal~\cite{joyal} and Lurie~\cite{htt}.
-We imagine our target audience to be familiar with the tradition of $A_\infty$-categories, but not with $\infty$-categories, so let us try to place $\infty$-categories in context.
-If $A_\infty$-categories are founded on the framework of chain complexes and formulas, $\infty$-categories are founded on the framework of simplices and the existence of horn-fillers.
-To translate statements regarding the former to the latter, one often manipulates chain-complex formulas to prove statements about whether the data of particular $(n-1)$-dimensional faces of an $n$-simplex are enough to determine some $n$-simplex with those given faces.
-This description, though vague, is meant to show that the hands-on practice of $\infty$-categories is as concrete as the practice of $A_\infty$-categories.

-Let us mention two uses of $\infty$-categories.
-The first is, perhaps, a function of recent history: A plethora of powerful, formal theorems have been established for $\infty$-categories.
-The reader will notice the absence of chain-level formulas (with the exception of the final section).
-A pithy way to articulate the state of affairs is that many uses of $A_\infty$-categories are formula-driven, while many uses of $\infty$-categories are formalism-driven.
-The second advantage is that $\infty$-categories need not have any linear structure in their morphism spaces.
-So we can capture {\em different} kinds of categories by using $\infty$-categories (rather than by using $A_\infty$-categories).
-We can prove statements that would be inaccessible absent the $\infty$-categorical formalism.

-Throughout, we fix a base ring $R$.
-All categories and functors are assumed $R$-linear.
-After a quick review of $\infty$-categorical foundations, we begin by defining the $\infty$-category of $A_\infty$-categories and of dg-categories (Definition~\ref{definition.
-Ainftycat}).
-We then show:
+Throughout, we fix a base commutative ring $\kk$.
+All $A_\infty$-categories and functors are assumed $\kk$-linear and (not necessarily strictly) unital; in particular, in the category of $A_\infty$-categories, we take objects to be unital, and all morphisms to be unital functors.